What to think about before you travel

 Five doses of diphtheria, tetanus and polio vaccines are offered as part of the routine childhood vaccination programme.

 These five doses of diphtheria, tetanus and polio vaccines given at the appropriate intervals in childhood should ensure long-term protection throughout adulthood.
-Be aware that additional doses may be needed depending on where you plan to travel or following potential exposure to the disease.
+Additional doses may be needed depending on where you plan to travel or following potential exposure to the disease.

 If you’re unsure if you received five doses of diphtheria, tetanus and polio vaccines as a child, check with your GP when you attend to discuss travel vaccinations.